SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde_Schwarz_DVB_NV7000.md

 ## About

 This connector uses **SNMPv2** to poll data from the device and display it accordingly.
 Traps are not implemented.
-This connector will export one driver (see "Exported Connectors" below).
+This connector will export one connector (see "Exported Connectors" below).

 ### Version Info